-- 15 ounces ricotta cheese
+- 15 ounces cottage cheese or cricotta cheese

-- 1 cup grated Parmesan, plus ¼ cup for sprinkling on the top
+- 1 cup grated Parmesan plus 1/4 cup for sprinkling on the top

-- 1 extra-large egg, lightly beaten
+- 1 extra-large egg lightly beaten

-- 1 pound mozzarella, thinly sliced or shredded
+- 1 pound mozzarella thinly sliced or shredded

-- Preheat the oven to 400 degrees F.
+- Preheat the oven to 400°F.

-- Ladle ⅓of the sauce into a 9 by 12 by 2-inch rectangular baking dish, spreading the sauce over the bottom of the dish.
+- Ladle ⅓of the sauce into a 9×13-inch baking dish.
+Spread the sauce over the bottom of the dish.
 Then add the layers as follows: half the pasta, half the mozzarella, half the ricotta, and one ⅓ of the sauce.
 Add the rest of the pasta, mozzarella, ricotta, and finally, sauce.